msolli/proletarian/README.md

 (ns your-app.workers
   "You'll probably want to use a component state library (Component, Integrant, Mount, or some such) for managing the worker state.
 For this example we're just def-ing the worker.
-We're also imagining you have a db namespace that manages the database connection, for example with next.jdbc.
-All we need is a javax.sql.DataSource, though."
+The worker controller constructor functions takes a javax.sql.DataSource as its first (and only required) argument.
+You probably already have a data-source at hand in your application already.
+Here will use next.jdbc to get one from a JDBC connection URL."
-  (:require [proletarian.worker :as worker]
+  (:require [next.jdbc :as jdbc]
-            [your-app.db :as db]))
+            [proletarian.worker :as worker]))

-(def email-worker (worker/create-worker-controller db/data-source))
+(def email-worker
+  (let [ds (jdbc/get-datasource "jdbc:postgresql://...")]
+    (worker/create-worker-controller ds)))

 (worker/start! email-worker)
 ```